hughperkins/tf-coriander/README.md

 - May 27 2017:
   - upgraded LLVM, in Coriander, from 3.8.0 to 4.0.0.
 Thank you to @iame6162013 for inspiring me to do this
   - tons of operations are working now, on the github version:
-    - 4 out of the 6 `3_NeuralNetworks` examples from Aymeric Damien's [Tensorflow-Examples](https://github.com/hughperkins/TensorFlow-Examples/tree/enforce-gpu/examples/3_NeuralNetworks) repo run now :-).
-    - `tf.random_normal` works now
+    - `tf.random_normal` and `tf.random_uniform` work now
-    - enabled a few operations like slicing, aggregation, concat, gather, scatter
+    - enabled a few operations like slicing, aggregation, concat, gather
-    - note that `split` is currently broken, see https://github.com/hughperkins/tensorflow-cl/issues/33
 - May 10 2017:
   - test results on Mac Sierra with Radeon Pro 450, using v0.16.0 wheel, now approximately in line with earlier results on Ubuntu, using v0.14.0 wheel
     - https://github.com/hughperkins/tensorflow-cl/releases/tag/v0.16.0